 6. Check your work

-Be sure to look over your completed check at least once to confirm that all of the fields were completed correctly.
+Be sure to look over your completed check at least once to confirm that all of the fields were filled in correctly.
 Making a mistake when you write a check could lead to delays in payment or even loss of funds if someone unintended cashes the check.

 What to do if you miswrite a check

 If you make a mistake while writing a check, "void" it and start over.
 Voiding a check means that the check will not be able to be processed for payment.
 To void a check, cross out any part of the check that is filled out, and largely write "VOID" over the entirety of the check.
-This will ensure the check can't ever be used, and then you can make your payment using a different check.
+Then you can make your payment using a different check.

 What to do after writing a check